boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 ## Overview

 This package provides a [ROS 2] interface to the [Bosch Rexroth Locator Software].
 It translates ROS 2 messages to the Locator API (as described in the Locator API documentation) and vice versa.
 It also allows to control the Locator software via ROS 2 service calls.

-The package has been tested under [ROS 2] Rolling and Ubuntu 20.04.
+The package has been tested under [ROS 2] Foxy and Ubuntu 20.04.
 The bridge is compatible with Locator version 1.2.1.

 ## Quick Start